If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Fake Crash

 Fake Crash is added as a secret character exclusive to this version of the game.
-He is a neutral character and is only available in the Battle and Tournament modes by pressing R1 + R2 + Down + Left on the character select screen.
+He is a neutral character and is only available in the Battle and Tournament modes by holding down R1 + R2 + Down + Left on the character select screen.
 He plays and moves just like Crash, but has his own separate voice samples.

 Bonus Videos